 Theme parks around the country (and the world) are beginning to reopen.
 We look to what has been announced thus far.
 What can we learn from these recently released guidelines and how might it relay to the Disney parks reopening?

 The International Association of Amusement Parks and Attractions (IAAPA) trade organization put together guidelines that the reopening theme parks including Universal (the Florida Parks and Universal Studios Hollywood), SeaWorld, Six Flags and Cedar Fair (Knott’s Berry Farm) will be following.

-- No announced reopening date for Magic Mountain in Valencia CA
+- No announced reopening date for Magic Mountain in Valencia CA or Universal Studios Hollywood.

 - Downtown Disney District shopping area at Disneyland